Announcing the Founding of the

 PHILANTHROPY: A CORE MISSION OF PUBLIC SERVICE

-Philanthropy is an enduring mission, which comes in many forms to provide support for initiatives addressing the root causes of major global challenges: resource scarcities in small communities, and individual needs among the disabled and disadvantaged.
+Philanthropy is an enduring mission that comes in many forms to support initiatives addressing the root causes of major global challenges: resource scarcities in small communities and individual needs among the disabled and disadvantaged.
 Donors, whether large or small, also recognize the importance of giving more than money.
-Many are able to give non-financial assets, such as their influence to advance advocacy programs, contacts, and networks to expand the reach of fundraising initiatives.
-The field of philanthropy also plays an important role in supporting experimental stages of innovative ideas, which, when proven, can be utilized and implemented by governments toward addressing public problems.
+Many can provide non-financial assets, such as their influence to advance advocacy programs, contacts, and networks to expand the reach of fundraising initiatives.
+The field of philanthropy also plays an important role in supporting experimental stages of innovative ideas that, when proven, can be utilized and implemented by governments toward addressing public problems.
 Philanthropists are often at the helm of initiatives involving partnerships between public and private organizations, as well as

 civil society.